- Explore Options

 UND has open dining, meaning that residents can eat in any dining center, not just the one closest to their residence hall.
 There are three full-service dining centers: one located in Squires Hall, one in Wilkerson Hall and one in the Memorial Union called Terrace Dining Center.
-Also an option for dining are two "To Go" Cafes, one in Wilkerson and one in Squires.
-Extended Lunch in available in Terrace Dining Center and Wilkerson, as well as a "Extended Dinner" carry-out/eat-in service in Wilkerson.
+Also an option for dining is the "To Go" Cafe in Squires.
+Extended Lunch in available in Squires, as well as a "Extended Dinner" carry-out/eat-in service in Squires.
 Other dining facilities on campus include convenience stores located in Walsh, Wilkerson, and the Memorial Union.
 You may use your U Card Debit Account (U Cash), cash or meal plan dining dollars for purchases at the locations.
-If you are ill and unable to go eat, your R.A. or roommate may pick up a sick tray for you.
+If you are ill and unable to go eat, your RA or roommate may pick up a sick tray for you.
 More information about Dining can be found on the Dining Homepage.

 What if I have food allergies or need a special diet?

 Dining Services staff members are trained to assist with special types of dietary needs.
 See special diet information.

 Our remodeled private baths in community clusters give more privacy with shower/sink/toilet all in one room that may be locked.
 These individual bathrooms are located in one main area on each floor.
 In this main area, there are also several private toilets stalls, shower stalls, and sinks that are shared by same gender residents per floor.